7 Cannibals and Voters

 James Ferrell (2002) describes bistability as the basis for all-or-none cellular decisions, including cell division and apoptosis.
 (Ferrell 2002)↩︎

 Becskei, Seraphin, and Serrano (2001) showed that positive feedback in eukaryotic gene networks converts graded inputs to binary (all-or-none) responses.
-(Becskei, Séraphin, and Serrano 2001)↩︎
+(Becskei et al. 2001)↩︎

 Gardner, Cantor, and Collins (2000) constructed a synthetic genetic toggle switch in E. coli, demonstrating that double-negative feedback is sufficient for bistability.
-(Gardner, Cantor, and Collins 2000)↩︎
+(Gardner et al. 2000)↩︎

 James Ferrell (2002) describes bistability as the basis for all-or-none cellular decisions, including cell division and apoptosis.
 (Ferrell 2002)↩︎